Organic Cannellini Beans

 Store in a dry, cool place.

-Organic Cannellini Beans are white kidney beans, also known as "Italian white kidney beans" or "fasolia beans."
-They are medium sized--about 1/2 inch long-and kidney shaped, with a tough seed coat.
-This specific variety is very popular in Italian cuisine, appearing dishes such as minestrone, pasta e fagioli soup and the common stewed bean side dish with garlic and rosemary.
+Organic cannellini beans are white kidney beans, also known as "Italian white kidney beans".
+They are medium sized — about 1/2 inch long-and kidney shaped.
+Cannellini beans hold their shape well when cooked thanks to their tough seed coat and boast a creamy interior with a mild, pleasantly nutty flavor.
+Cannellini beans are popular in Italian cuisine, appearing in dishes such as minestrone, pasta e fagioli soup and a common stewed bean side dish with garlic and rosemary.